 Dragons are one of the most versatile choices when it comes to tattoos.
 They can look masculine or feminine, depending on the artist’s style and design.
 Dragons have many meanings and associations, including power, wisdom, and protection.
 They are also a great option if you were born in the Year of the Dragon in Chinese astrology or are a fan of fictional dragons like those in Game Of Thrones.
 While these mythical creatures can be adapted to fit any placement on your body, a mini dragon tattoo behind your ear is a subtle and feminine option.

 A word tattoo can look beautiful behind your ear.
 Because the placement is smaller, choose a short, one-word tattoo for maximum impact.
 The name of a loved one, or a word that’s important to you, such as hope or faith, would be ideal.
 When it comes to the topography style of your tattoo, choose a font that you love and add delicate and unique elements.
 Your artist could accent the word with mini stars, flowers, or a heart.
 Alternatively, a handwritten design gives your tattoo a truly personal look.

 7. Dove Tattoo

-A beautiful and delicate choice for a tattoo behind your ear is a dove.
-These birds represent peace, love, and forgiveness, as well as hope.
+A dove is a beautiful and delicate choice for a tattoo behind your ear.
+These birds represent peace, love, forgiveness, and hope.
 For Christians, doves represent faith in God as well as new beginnings.
 That is due to their significance in the Biblical story of Noah.
-Because there isn’t much space behind your ear, it’s best to choose a clear and straightforward dove design so that it stands out when you decide to reveal it.
+Because there isn’t much space behind your ear, it’s best to choose a clear and straightforward dove design to stand out when you reveal it.
 You could also add an olive branch or cross to emphasize its spiritual meaning.

 8. Elephant Tattoo